lazycoffee/lc-camel-to-hyphen/README.md

-# lc-camelToHyphen
+# lc-camel-to-hyphen
-camel case to hyphen case.
+Transfer word from camel case to hyphen case in JavaScript.